How Do I Handle a Demonic Dream?

 May I answer your questions with some of my personal observations regarding your experience in light of Biblical truth?

-- It is possible for Satan to grab a “foot hold” in our lives.
+It is possible for Satan to grab a “foothold” in our lives.
 Paul tells us that this may occur if we continue to sin again and again in the same area.
-Control of that particular area is ups for grabs and if Satan gains control we must repent of our sin (which you did) and pray for Satan to depart.
+Control of that particular area is up for grabs and if Satan gains control we must repent of our sin (which you did) and pray for Satan to depart.
 When the sin is forgiven Satan no longer has a foothold (James 4:7).

-- I don’t believe that we can sin during our dreams.
-You did not sin when you dreamed about “fleshly” longings for your old boyfriend.
+I don’t believe that we can sin during our dreams.

-- We overcome satanic influences in our lives by resisting the Devil when he attacks.
-When we demand that he flee from our presence he must depart, as you affirmed earlier in your letter: “Greater is he than is in us than he that is in the world!”
+We overcome satanic influences in our lives by resisting the Devil when he attacks.
+When we demand that he flee from our presence he must depart, as you affirmed earlier in your letter: “Greater is he that is in us than he that is in the world!”

 Catherine, the Bible is filled with dreams.
 I think it will be profitable for us to delve into the subject just a little more.

-Obviously much processing occurs in our subconscious as we sleep.
+Obviously, much processing occurs in our subconscious as we sleep.
 We may discover that our subconscious brings up repressed memories that need revealing and healing.
-Perhaps issues in our lives are need attention and resolution.
-Perhaps God has a message to share with us—a lesson, encouragement, comfort, warning or direction—just to name a few.
+Perhaps issues in our lives need attention and resolution.
+Perhaps God has a message to share with us—a lesson, encouragement, comfort, warning, or direction—just to name a few.

 The Bible is filled with dreams chock full of meaning.
 If these dreams were important in Bible times, then we can suspect that they are important in our lives as well.

 Some are nightmares (Nebuchadnezzar's dream of coming world empires--Daniel 2).

 Some are warnings (Gabriel to Joseph warning about fleeing to Egypt--Matthew 2).